 Can You Use Exterior Paint Inside?
 No, Find out the Reasons

-You’re undoubtedly aware that outdoor paints are more resistant to the weather, which has you thinking whether you might bring those advantages inside.
+You’re undoubtedly aware that outdoor paints are more resistant to the weather, which has you thinking about whether you might bring those advantages inside.
 Exterior-grade colors contain chemicals and binders that help them withstand the elements.
-The finish is smoother, more flexible, and life-threatening vapors are released from it until it dries.
+The finish is smoother and more flexible, and life-threatening vapors are released from it until it dries.

 The color hasn’t faded over time, and you haven’t seen any peeling or mold.
 Using outside paint indoors, where humidity and mildew are widespread, such as in the kitchen and bathroom, may seem like a brilliant idea.
 People think of using exterior paint in the bathroom.